 While a Notice of Commencement is good for the party filing it, it’s also a positive for down the chain parties.
 The information needed to accurately fill out a Notice of Furnishing is present in the Notice of Commencement.
 It makes everybody’s life a little bit easier.

-While it is not mandatory, filing a Notice of Commencement in South Carolina will better protect the rights of a general contractor and acts as an informative tool for other parties to the project.
+While it is not mandatory, filing a South Carolina Notice of Commencement will better protect the rights of a general contractor and acts as an informative tool for other parties to the project.
 Plus, it sets the tone for a transparent, communicative project from day 1.
 That’s what we like to call a “win-win.”